 What about the official university graduation?

 Lavender Graduation in no way replaces the University’s graduation.
-You will still be able to walk with your graduating class, AND you will be able to wear your lavender stole as a sign of your community pride.
+You will still be able to walk with your graduating class, AND you will be able to wear your rainbow tassel as a sign of your community pride.